 Part Seven: Riley's Cowboy Act (& Fact-Checking)

 As a kid, I called my father "Riley."
 I was allowed to call my parents by their first names, or Mom and Dad.
 Sometimes in this blog, rather than call him "Dad" each time, I'll refer to him as Riley.
 Remember, he took his middle name and made it his first name sometime in the 1930s.
 His first stage name was "Lanky Bill" when he performed in black face with other teenagers.
-After that, he took on at least 18 more names.
+After that, he took on dozens of pen names and stage names, and...I'm not sure what his other names were used for.
 I just found a new one the other day with help from Claire Boynton, who has helped me organize my father's writings and all the other information I've been compiling the past 20 years or so, blending things in with Dad's missing boxes.

 The name Claire found was "Rebel Okum."
 News to me!
 We Googled it, nothing comes up.
 Here's Claire, researching and finding good stuff.
 She's awesome.

-I'm putting together a profile on Riley's childhood based on things he told me, letters he wrote me, the detailed journal I found, and other biographical information he passed along.
+I'm putting together pages on Riley's childhood based on things he told me, letters he wrote me, the detailed journal I found, and other biographical information he passed along.

 Oct.
 21, 1922: No memory 4 yrs old